 What are its benefits?

-- staff confidence, pride and morale improves
+- leads to better staff confidence, pride and morale

-- gives external recognition to your organisation
+- leads to external recognition for your organisation

 How we can help you implement and maintain it

-- train people in improvement tools and techniques (e.g. Plan Do Check Act, Balanced Scorecard)
+- train people in improvement tools and techniques

-- support management teams through the ISO 9001 certification process – we only work with certification bodies approved by UKAS * or, outside of the UK, members of the International Accreditation Forum (IAF)
+- support management teams through the ISO 9001 certification process – we only work with certification bodies approved by UKAS or, outside of the UK, members of the International Accreditation Forum (IAF)